FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Background

 \subsubsection{In-context learning for dynamical systems}

-In-Context Operator Networks (ICON) \cite{ICON}, introduced by Yang et al., adapted the idea of in-context learning for operator learning in scientific computing.
-The model is trained to learn the operator from multiple demos, which consist of pairs of conditions and quantities of interest, and then apply it to the query condition.
-Take a 1D ODE system as an example, $u' = \alpha u(t) + \beta c(t) + \gamma$, where $\alpha, \beta, \gamma \in \mathbb{R}$.
-The condition consists of values of the discretized input function $c: [0, T] \rightarrow \mathbb{R}$ at given times and locations, as well as the initial condition $u(0)$.
-The quantity of interest (QoI) matrix represents the output function values $u: [0, T] \rightarrow \mathbb{R}$ at discretized times $\tau_0, \ldots, \tau_m$ and the location of interest $x_0$.
+Yang et al. adapted the idea of in-context learning for operator learning in In-Context Operator Networks (ICON) \cite{ICON}.
+The model is trained to learn the operator from multiple demos, each consisting of a condition and a quantity of interest (QoI) and then to apply it to the query condition.
+For instance, for a scalar ODE, $u' = \alpha u(t) + \beta c(t) + \gamma$, a condition consists of values of the discretized input function $c: [0, T] \rightarrow \mathbb{R}$ at given times, and the initial condition $u(0)$, while the QoI is the output function values $u: [0, T] \rightarrow \mathbb{R}$ at query times $\tau_0, \ldots, \tau_m$.

 ICON~\cite{ICON} utilizes an encoder–decoder transformer architecture.
 The input to the encoder consists of all the demo pairs (conditions and QoIs) along with the condition for which the QoI is to be predicted: